grommet/html-jsx-loader/README.md

 }
 ```

-Then, the expect **src** path of the image tag will be: 'server/image.png'.
+Then, the expected **src** path of the image tag will be: 'server/image.png'.
 If the query is not specified the corresponding variable in the HTML will not change.